Trump launches media company in partnership with Brazilian deputy investor

 Read too: Launched by former Trump adviser, social network Gettr is full of hate speech and child sexual exploitation

-According to a survey by the Washington Post, mentions of the Republican dropped 95% between January and early June this year on Facebook (which blocked his accounts for at least two years), on Twitter (Trump’s favorite network, which banned him from dorma for life) on Reddit and Pinterest.
-In early March, Trump even launched a blog, which he closed weeks later in view of the low success.
+According to a survey by the Washington Post, mentions of the Republican dropped 95% between January and early June this year on Facebook (which blocked his accounts for at least two years), on Twitter (Trump’s favorite network, which banned it for life) on Reddit and Pinterest.
+In early March, the former president even launched a blog, which he closed weeks later due to the low success.

 Rumors that the Republican could launch his own social network have circulated since he failed to win re-election, but none of them have been proven true.
 Early news indicated that he was interested in launching his own news channel to rival Fox News.
 His former adviser, Jason Miller, launched a social networking platform popular with the former president’s supporters, Gettr, but Trump never joined.
 In a statement Wednesday, Miller said he and Trump could not “come to an agreement” on the matter.